CollaboraOnline/online/windows/coda/README.md

 	./autogen.sh

 then run the configure script.
-Like this to use Debug build of zstd.
+Like this to use release build of zstd and LibreOffice core.

-(You will automatically get the Debug libraries of Poco when building a Debug configuration of the CODALib project, and the Release libraries in a Release configuration.
+(You will automatically get the Debug libraries of Poco when building a Debug configuration of the CODA project, and the Release libraries in a Release configuration.
 There is some slightly questionable
 #pragmas in <Poco/Foundation.h> to take care of that.)